Howard Hu: Career

-From 1988 to 2006, Hu was affiliated with the Department of Medicine at Harvard Medical School/Brigham & Women's Hospital and the Department of Environmental Health at Harvard School of Public Health.
-In 2006, he was recruited to the University of Michigan School of Public Health, where he held dual appointments in Epidemiology and Medicine.
+From 1988 to 2006, Hu was affiliated with the Channing Laboratory of the Department of Medicine at Harvard Medical School/Brigham & Women's Hospital.
+Meanwhile, from 1990 to 2002 he rose from the rank of Assistant Professor to full Professor with tenure in the Department of Environmental Health at Harvard School of Public Health (now Harvard T.H.
+Chan School of Public Health).
+In 2006, he was recruited to the University of Michigan School of Public Health as the Chair of the Department of Environmental Health Sciences, where he also held dual appointments in Epidemiology and Medicine.
 From 2009 to 2012 he held the NSF International Endowed Department Chair at the university.

 In 2012, he was appointed Director and Professor at the Dalla Lana School of Public Health at the University of Toronto.
-In 2013, the school became a faculty with Hu serving as founding Dean.
-Hu held the position until 2017.
-After spending two years as Affiliate Professor at the University of Washington, Hu joined the University of Southern California's Keck School of Medicine as chair of the Department of Population and Public Health Sciences.
+In 2013, the school became a stand-alone Faculty with Hu serving as the founding Dean.
+Hu held the position until he went on sabbatical 2017-2018.
+After spending two years as Affiliate Professor at the University of Washington, Hu joined the University of Southern California's Keck School of Medicine as the Flora L. Thornton Chair of the Department of Population and Public Health Sciences.
+In 2024, he stepped down at the Department Chair, went on a year-long sabbatical, and returned in 2025 to a portfolio mainly consisting of translational research and teaching a course on global environmental health.

+In terms of research, Dr. Hu and collaborators have investigated the environmental, social, nutritional, genetic, and epigenetic determinants of adult chronic disease, impaired child development, and most recently, COVID-19, in population-based studies in the USA, Mexico, India, and China, generating over 400 peer-reviewed publications and winning awards from the U.S. National Institute for Environmental Health Sciences, the American Public Health Association, the American College of Occupational and Environmental Medicine, the International Society for Environmental Epidemiology, and other organizations along the way.

+In 2026, a major part of his portfolio began to include serving as senior scientific advisor to Pure Earth, an NGO that is leading global efforts funded by Bloomberg Philanthropies, Coefficient Giving, and other donors to reduce the burden of lead poisoning in low- and middle-income countries.

 Human rights work

 Hu serves on the Advisory Council of Physicians for Human Rights, US-based human rights NGO that uses medicine and science to document and advocate against human rights violations worldwide.
-He has participated in four of PHR's fact finding missions which focused on tear gas use in South Korea (1987), use of chemical weapons against Iraqi Kurds (1988), violations of medical neutrality in Burma (1990), and potentially toxic effects of mining operations on indigenous Mam people in Western Guatemala (2009).
+He has participated in four of PHR's fact finding missions which focused on tear gas use in South Korea (1987), use of chemical weapons against Iraqi Kurds (1988),violations of medical neutrality in Burma (1990), and potentially toxic effects of mining operations on indigenous Mam people in Western Guatemala (2009).

 Hu additionally served as chair of the Research Commission for International Physicians for the Prevention of Nuclear War.